AhmadBadah/Task/README.md

 # Note
-  This project based on React Flow lib, so React Flow library have a problem in rerender when updates node, I tried to fix it but I don't have enagh time.
+  This project based on React Flow lib, so React Flow library have a problem in rerender when updates node, I tried to fix it but I don't have enough time.
-        You can see updates when download json file and
+        You can see updates when download json file or in redux state in console.
 # Task
 Drag and Drop task for relational digram with react Js